haaslaura/vuezenapp/README.md

 🟩 Dark mode

-## 🌍 Live Demo (Coming Soon)
+## 🌍 Live Demo
-A live version will be available once the project reaches a stable state.
+You can test the application at https://vuezenapp.laura-haas.dev/.
+The data in the "Statistics" section is stored in the localStorage.
+Don't hesitate to take a minute (or several) to relax!

 ## 📬 Contact
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/laurahaas-developpement/) if you have any questions or feedback!